Latin Blood: The Ballad of Ney Matogrosso

 Latin Blood: The Ballad of Ney Matogrosso (Portuguese: Homem com H, lit.
-'Man with H') is a 2025 Brazilian biographical musical drama film written for the screen and directed by Esmir Filho, produced and distributed by Paris Filmes, and based on the book Ney Matogrosso: A Biografia by Julio Maria.
+'Man with an M') is a 2025 Brazilian biographical musical drama film.
+It was written for the screen and directed by Esmir Filho, produced and distributed by Paris Filmes, and based on the book Ney Matogrosso: A Biografia by Julio Maria.
 Starring Jesuíta Barbosa as Ney Matogrosso, the film portrays the singer's rise to fame, his career and personal life, with a special highlight to his relationship with his late father and the bygone friendships and love affairs he made along the way.

 Synopsis

 The film follows the different stages of singer Ney Matogrosso's career, from his childhood, through adolescence and into adulthood.
 It is a journey through time that shows a young man from humble origins who faces prejudice and becomes one of the most influential artists in Brazilian music.